-In December 2018, the Company was able to settle an outstanding balance owed to one of its third-party vendors.
-This settlement resulted in a \$120,000 note payable being issued to the vendor.
-Additionally, the Company agreed to issue 2,000,000 shares of the Company's common stock as a part of the settlement agreement.
-Based on the closing price of the Company's common stock on the date of the settlement agreement, the value of the common stock transaction was determined to be \$6,000.
-The common stock shares were issued during the three months ended May 31, 2019.
+In December 2018, we were able to settle an outstanding balance owed to one of our third-party vendors.
+This settlement resulted in a \$120,000 note payable issued to the vendor.
+Additionally, we agreed to issue 2,000,000 shares of the Company's common stock to the vendor as a part of the settlement.
+Based on the closing price of the Company's common stock on the date of the settlement, the value of the common stock transaction was determined to be \$6,000.
+The common stock shares were issued during the six months ended August 31, 2019.
 The note has a maturity date of January 1, 2022 and bears an interest rate of 10% rate per annum.
 Monthly interest is accrued and payable on January 1st of each anniversary date through maturity of the note.
+At August 31, 2019, the accrued interest on the Note was \$8,000.